zwin-project/zwin.dev/content/getting_started/installation/en.md

 $ sudo apt-get install google-chrome-stable
 # If apt-get does not work, you can download Chrome from
 # https://www.google.com/chrome/?platform=linux
-# or install chromium instead.
+# or install Chromium instead.
 ```

 ### Arch Linux